-The Department has one Chief and an EMS supervisor, who work Monday-Friday and 4 Deputy Chiefs that work on shifts as duty chief as well as oversee different programs such as: Fire Prevention, Code Enforcement, Training and Personnel.
+The Department has a Chief, a Fire Inspector, and an EMS supervisor, who work Monday-Friday and 4 Deputy Chiefs that work on shifts as duty chief as well as oversee different programs such as: Fire Prevention, Code Enforcement, Training and Personnel.

 There are 4 shifts that work 24 hour shifts.
-Each shift has a House Captain and 3 Lieutenants (for a total of 3 Captains and 9 Lieutenants) and 11 Firefighters assigned (for a total of 48 total firefighters).
-Daily staffing is at least 12 plus the duty chief.
+Each station has a House Captain and 3 Lieutenants (for a total of 3 Captains and 9 Lieutenants) and 13 Firefighters assigned (for a total of 52 total firefighters).
+Daily staffing is at least 13 plus the duty chief.

 The Call Companies have a Capatin and three Lieutenants.
-Most of the companies have 10-12 memebers.
-They do not have shifts and the stations are not stafffed but they are always "on duty" and respond to calls whenever they occur.
+Most of the companies have 10-12 members.
+They do not have shifts and the stations are not staffed, instead they are always "on duty" and respond to calls whenever they occur.
 They meet and train regulaly, usually about 2-3 times a month.